Bayesian conjugacy in probit, tobit, multinomial probit and extensions: A review and new results: Introduction

 \section{Introduction}

-The scope of this article is to review, unify, compare and extend both past and recent developments in Bayesian inference for probit \citep{bliss1934method}, multinomial probit \citep{hausman1978,tutz1991,stern_1992} and tobit \citep{Tobin} models, along with their extensions to multivariate, skewed, non--linear and dynamic contexts.
-Although such models provide core formulations in statistics \citep[][]{demaris2004regression,Greene2003,agrest_2013} and often appear as building--blocks within more complex constructions \citep[see e.g.,][]{chipman_2010,rodrig_2011}, Bayesian inference under the associated likelihoods still presents open challenges that have motivated decades of active research in the field \citep[][]{chopin_2017}.
-This is mainly due to the presence in the likelihood of Gaussian cumulative distribution functions arising from a partial or full discretization of a set of Gaussian latent utilities under a discrete choice perspective \citep[e.g.,][]{Greene2003}, which clearly hinder conjugacy when combined with the common Gaussian priors for the regression coefficients $\bbeta$. \
+The scope of this contribution is to review, unify, compare and extend both past and recent developments in Bayesian inference for probit \citep{bliss1934method}, multinomial probit \citep{hausman1978,tutz1991,stern_1992} and tobit \citep{Tobin} regression models, along with related extensions to multivariate, skewed, non-linear and dynamic contexts.
+Although such models are core formulations in statistics \citep[][]{demaris2004regression,Greene2003,agrest_2013} and often appear as building-blocks in more complex constructions \citep[see e.g.,][]{chipman_2010,rodrig_2011}, Bayesian inference under the associated likelihoods still presents open challenges that have motivated decades of active research in the field \citep[][]{chopin_2017}.
+This is mainly due to the presence in the likelihood of Gaussian cumulative distribution functions arising from a partial or full discretization of a set of continuous latent utilities under a discrete choice perspective \citep[e.g.,][]{Greene2003}, thus hindering Gaussian conjugacy when combined with~the commonly-assumed multivariate normal priors for the coefficients in $\bbeta$.